-We prefer the use of the word ‘carousel’ over cycle because contrary to the perception of lifecycles, carousels allow a progression in both ways: forward and backward.
+We prefer using the word ‘carousel’ over cycle because contrary to the perception of lifecycles, carousels allow a progression in both ways: forward and backward.
 Or as Don Draper so eloquently formulated it in the Mad Men series: “[A carousel] is a time machine.
-It goes backward, and forwards.
+It goes backward and forwards.
 It takes us to a place where we ache to go again.
 It’s not called the Wheel.
 It’s called the Carousel.
 It lets us travel the way a child travels.
 Around and around and back home again.
 To a place where we know we are loved.”
 Since business growth depends greatly on the spenditure of loyal customers, brands need to create a place where customers know they are loved.

 1.2 - EVOLUTIONARY MODELS

 Next to the Business Roadmap (further down) and the Customer/360 Canvas (as shown on top of this page), the framework incorporates a series of evolutionary models, so-called Carousels.
 Why evolutionary?
-McKinsey’s Thomas J. Peters and Robert H. Waterman, the authors of one of the Best Business Books of All Time, “In Search of Excellence” (1983), found that a truly adaptive organization reflects a Darwinian evolution.
-The concept of a Darwinian evolution is built on the principles of natural selection, random variations, and reproductive processes.
+McKinsey’s Thomas J. Peters and Robert H. Waterman, the authors of one of the Best Business Books of All Time, “In Search of Excellence” (1983), found that a truly adaptive organization reflects Darwinism.
+The concept is built on the principles of natural selection, random variations, and reproductive processes.

-Because of the circular layout, the following models may appear the same, however, each has a its own well-defined application:
+Because of the circular layout, the following models may appear the same; however, each has its own well-defined application:

 1.3 - ONE SINGLE FRAMEWORK